SimpleAOB/BranksMod/README.md

 ![](screenshot.png)

-## Known Bugs
+## Known Issues

 - Troubleshooting is not yet implemented.
-- Version numbers are wrong (too lazy to fix right now but it shouldn't be a problem.).
 - Uninstall is not yet implemented.
-- Autoupdater doesn't work so you'll have to manually download the bakkesmod.dll everytime there's an update...

 ## Contact

 If you notice any problems or have a suggestion feel free to message me on Discord - ItsBranK#4095

-Be sure to join our server if you have questions.
+Also be sure to join our Discord server.

 https://discordapp.com/invite/HsM6kAR